lailamargaret/ballz_game/README.md

 Previous repos started week 6 and week 8, respectively, uploaded to Github later.

 Game is similar to the Ballz app on the app store and windows store.
-Player shoots the ball(s) at blocks, attempts to destroy blocks before they reach the bottom of the scene.
+Player shoots the ball at blocks, attempts to destroy blocks before they reach the bottom of the scene, when they destruct.